 When you're done, save your file to your Flash Drive and onto your backup folder on your computer.
 If you don't have a Flash Drive, e-mail the file to yourself if it is small enough.
-Hit Command-P or File>Print to print .
+Hit Command-P or File>Print to print.

-For Next Assignment: Look at characters in books, videos, games and the comic section of the newspaper and draw several sketches for your main character.
-Think about their personality and how you can say those things through drawing. (hero - big muscles; teenager - gangly, sloppy, preppy; baby-diaper, etc.)
+For Next Assignment: Look at characters in books, videos, games and the comic section of the newspaper and draw several sketches of you.
+Think about your personality and how you can say those things through drawing. (hero - big muscles; teenager - gangly, sloppy, preppy; baby-diaper, etc.) Think how you can improve the drawing you drew today.